ShaunCurtis/Blazr.Demo/documents/Data.md

 }
 ```

-It inherits from `DbContext` and implements `IWeatherDbContext`.
-It's designed to be used with an Entity Framework `In-Memory` database, so implements the `DvoWeatherForecast` and `FkWeatherSummaryId` views in the context as an `InMemoryQuery`.
+It inherits from `DbContext`.
+It's designed to be used with an Entity Framework `In-Memory` database, so implements the `DvoWeatherForecast` and `FkWeatherSummaryId` views in the context as  `InMemoryQuery`c definitions.
 This would point to a real view in a live database:

 ```csharp
 modelBuilder.Entity<DvoWeatherForecast>().ToView("vw_WeatherForecasts");